AY2122S2-CS2103-F09-2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to see all friends in Amigos
+1. User requests to see all friends in Amigos.
-2. Amigos switches the GUI to the friends tab.
-3. Amigos displays all possible friends.
+2. Amigos switches the GUI to the friends tab and displays all possible friends.
-4. User requests to view full details of a particular friend.
+3. User requests to view full details of a particular friend.
-5. Amigos displays a page containing the full details of that particular friend.
+4. Amigos displays a page containing the full details of that particular friend and the friends associated logs.

    Use case ends

 **Extensions**
 * 3a.
 There are no existing friends.
     * 3a.1 Amigos displays an empty interface with the message “No friends yet”.

-      Use case ends
+* 3b.
+Amigos finds an issue in the given input (e.g incorrect format, no friend found with the name entered)
+     * 3b.1 Amigos requests user to check input and reenter.
+     * 3b.2 User corrects command (if desired), and keys in edited command.
+      Use case resumes at 4 if the user corrects the command but may reach 3b again if the input remains erroneous.
 * 4a.
 User wants to see all the logs of a person
-    * 4a.1 Amigos displays a page containing the full details of that friend accompanied by all the logs Use Case ends
+    * 4a.1 Amigos displays a page containing the full details of that friend accompanied by all the logs.
+      Use Case ends

 ### Non-Functional Requirements